 The At-Large Scholarship applications must be received in Boone Electric's office (1905 W. Ash Street, Columbia), postmarked or email time-stamped no later than Thursday, March 4, 2021, at 5 p.m.

-The High School Scholarship application must be turned into your guidance counselor's
+The High School Scholarship application must be turned into your school counselor's

 office by Thursday, March 4, 2021.

 General Scholarship Information:

 Thirteen recipients of the Boone Electric Community Trust Scholarship will be announced in May 2021.
 The due date to have your high school scholarship application turned into your guidance counselor is March 4, 2021.
 Scholarships may be awarded to a graduating senior from each of the following high schools: